Lemoncode/redux-chat-front/00_ES6/02_redux_sync_action/README.md

 import { LobbyComponent } from './lobby.component';
 ```

-- Let's create a _LobbyContainer_ that will wrap our _LobbyContainerReact_
+- Let's create a _LobbyContainer_ ,at the bottom of the file, that will wrap our _LobbyContainerReact_

 _./src/pages/lobby/lobby.container.js_